 I’ve had a little more success with Medium.com‘s partnership program.
 They will pay you based on how much site members (who pay a $5/month fee) interact with the posts that you designate for the partnership program.
 If you have a post accepted by a Medium publication, such as Invisible Illness, you can get broader exposure than you otherwise would on your own.
 It’s still not much money, but it’s something.
 Medium allows you to repost things that you’ve published already, although specific publications on Medium have different preferences around that.
 Invisible Illness doesn’t require original content.

 There’s no up-front cost to self-publish on Amazon, so you could publish even a few mini-ebooks and make a bit of money that way.
-You can find out more about self-publishing on my post the bloggers guide to the basics of self-publishing or A Beginner’s Guide to Self-Publishing mini-ebook, available on the MH@H Store.
+You can find out more about self-publishing from A Beginner’s Guide to Self-Publishing mini-ebook, available on the MH@H Store.

 So there you have it, this is what I’ve learned with my assorted digging around.
 Being able to make money blogging (or writing) beyond really small amounts isn’t going to happen any time soon (if ever) for me, but it’s been interesting to find out some of the various ways to make a few dollars.

 Are there any other possibilities to make money blogging that you’ve heard about or tried?

 Thinking about upgrading your WordPress plan?
 Check out the free inside look at the WordPress.com business plan, which includes plenty of screenshots so you can see what it would actually look like.
 It’s available on the MH@H Store.